sfigg/commercialization-public/test/hlk/testref/partner-guide-to-wssd-certification.md

 6

+>[!NOTE]
-**Note**  \*Redeploy order specifies whether the stamp is to be redeployed along with the order of steps
+>  \*Redeploy order specifies whether the stamp is to be redeployed along with the order of steps